weiaicunzai/pytorch-cifar100/README.md

 ```

 ### 4. train the model
+Train all the model on a tesla P40(22912MiB)

 You need to specify the net you want to train using arg -net

 ```bash